kentslaney/login/README.md

 ```

 ## TODOs
+- replace python recursion with recursive queries
+- make invitation params composible via query builder (sqlalchemy)
+- use distributed DB instead of WS (? aiphttp instead of flask to integrate WS?)
+- switch to python-social-auth for OIDC support

+seems like the above scraps most of the existing code base

 - pub/sub JSON and group access queries
 - a way to revoke invitations not just permissions
 - make the login service start via construction of class imported from package